zionspike/vulnhub-writeup/tr0ll-1/kapi-note.md

 ```

 ### 0x0856BF/good_luck/
-There is a file named which_one_lol.txt
+There is a file named which_one_lol.txt contains text:
 ```
 maleus
 ps-aux